ZainaNamugabo/ZainaNamugabo/README.md

-Meet Zaina Namugabo: Your Expert Virtual Assistant in Data Science, Analytics, and Machine Learning
+Meet Zaina Namugabo: Your Expert Personel in Data Science, Analytics, and Machine Learning

 I’m passionate about empowering businesses and professionals with data-driven insights to optimize workflows and achieve success.

-My specialized virtual services span across:
+My specialized services span across:
 🔹 Data Science & Analytics– Collecting, cleaning, and interpreting data for actionable insights.

 🔹 Machine Learning Assistance– Model development, training, and evaluation to streamline predictive analytics.